-A Fidelity Bond is an insurance policy that protects your company against losses caused by theft or dishonesty by your employees.
+A Fidelity Bond is an insurance coverage that protects your company against losses caused by theft, fraud, or dishonesty by your employees.

 Get a quote on a Fidelity Bond

-A Fidelity Bond is a type of insurance policy that protects your company against losses caused by theft or dishonesty by an employee or group of employees.
-Since your commercial property insurance policy does not cover money, securities, or property stolen by employees, a Fidelity Bond can help your company manage the risk from that exposure.
+A Fidelity Bond is a type of insurance coverage that protects your company against losses caused by theft, fraud, or dishonesty by an employee or group of employees.
+While commercial property insurance policies do not cover money, securities, or property stolen by employees, and professional liability policies exclude intentional, dishonest, or malicious acts, a Fidelity Bond can help your company manage exposure to these risks.
 In fact, many states require businesses to purchase Fidelity Bond coverage before granting them business licenses.

 Note that a Fidelity Bond has nothing to do with the type of “bond” that is a tradeable, fixed income security.